Henry Stowell: Publications

 In 1929, he began a series of radio broadcasts on the pronunciation and meaning of Māori place names, which was shortly abandoned.
 Hare Hongi also published several poems including "The Defence of Orakau" and "Maori Hymn to the Creator."

 There are extensive archives of his unpublished work now held in Te Puna Mātauranga o Aotearoa The National Library of New Zealand.
+Stowell's book, Maori-English Tutor and Vade Mecum, published in 1911, was listed in Books of Mana as one of the 180 most significant works of Māori-authored non-fiction.